Bitcoin and cryptocurrency trading in USA

 Tax on mining

-It’s highly technical and beyond the scope of most individuals but mining for bitcoins or any other cryptocurrency is, you guessed it, a taxable event.
-You can make business deductions for equipment and resources used in mining, but deductions are related to whether you are mining as a business or for personal gain.
-Your mined bitcoin will be valued at its fair market price and you’ll also be taxed on your transactions with it.
+It’s highly technical and beyond the scope of most individuals but mining for bitcoins or any other cryptocurrency in the US is, you guessed it, a taxable event.
+Not that it’s putting anyone off as the United States is the global top dog for bitcoin mining.
+The title was held by China but that country has gone into crypto-reverse with cogent bans on crypto trading that have brought the activity to a standstill.
+As a result the US is up from around 21.8% this year compared with 4.2% a year ago.
+For the record, Kazakhstan (18.1%), Russia (11.2%) and Canada (9.6%) were other leading destinations for bitcoin miners.
+If you do go in for mining, you can make business deductions for equipment and resources but deductions are related to whether you are mining as a business or for personal gain.
+Your mined coins will be valued at their fair market price and you’ll also be taxed on your transactions with it.
 The moral of the story?
-Keep records!!
+Keep records!

 Crypto financial services in USA